-- Total number of lectures is 42 hours per semester.
-However, in the first half of the course, four hours of class will be held to cover as much topic as possible to aid the student in their project assignment. - In case the classes are finished early students will be held free to carry out their study on their assigned projects, and class will meet only for one hour to discuss about the project progress. - Projects will be assigned to a group of two people - Projects will be assigned after the completion of section 3. - A project progress report will be written, and submitted.
-The progress report due time will be announced during the project discussions - Final project submission should be in the beginning of the week right after the completion of the final examination. - After the submission of the project, there will be project presentations for each design team during that week.
+- Total number of lectures is 56 hours per semester.
+However, in the first half of the course, four hours of class will be held to cover as much topic as possible to aid the student in their project assignment. - In case the classes are finished early students will be held free to carry out their study on their assigned projects, and class will meet only for one hour to discuss about the project progress. - Projects will be assigned to a group of two people or at most 3. - Projects will be assigned during section 3. - A project progress report will be written, and submitted.
+The progress report due time will be announced during the project discussions - Final project submission should be during the last week before the submisson of grades - After the submission of the project, there will be project presentations for each design team during that week.